 Every night we were in Varadero was spent on the beach for sunset.
 We’d grab a couple Cristal beers before heading down to setup the cameras and watch the last rays of light melt into the ocean.

 If these photos don’t make you want to visit Cuba, I don’t know what will.
 It was very difficult to tell the story from our two visits in just 29 Cuba photos, but we are confident that showing Cuba to you through our eyes will ignite the desire to visit in the future.
-We just operated our first photography tour to Cuba this year with great success, stay tuned as we want to plan a return.

 Planning a trip to Cuba?
 See our detailed Cuba itinerary